 However, there is another important factor that must be considered and this is often the deciding factor.
 Money!
 It’s all well and good having the package you want, but many users have a budget.
 In the UK, 4G is currently considerably more expensive than superfast broadband, has restrictive download limits and requires an expensive outlay for a cell phone.

-Kerry Butters, writes on behalf of Broadband Genie
+Kerry Butters, writing on behalf of Broadband Genie